defold/doc/docs/en/manuals/sound.md

 end
 ```

 To use the gate, simply send it a `play_gated_sound` message and specify the target sound component and sound gain.
-The gate will send a `play_sound` message to the target sound component if the gate is open:
+The gate will call `sound.play()` with the target sound component if the gate is open:

 ```lua
 msg.post("/sound_gate#script", "play_gated_sound", { soundcomponent = "/sounds#explosion1", gain = 1.0 })